KOJI-SAS/onboarding/README.md

 You will need the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension to synchronize your configuration with the default one.

-After installing the extenson you should use the following command: `Sync: Advanced Options > Ouvrir les paramètres` and enter `a90dc89436151831fd1bf8629080ade3` in the Gist id field.
-When it's done you can use `Sync: Download Settings`.
+After installing the extenson you should use the following commands:

+- `Sync: Advanced Options > Ouvrir les paramètres` and enter `a90dc89436151831fd1bf8629080ade3` in the Gist id field.
+- `Sync: Advanced Options > Download settings from Public gist`
+- `Sync: Download Settings`

 If everything goes fine, you will see a debug window opening.
 Wait for the completion message.
 The installation could take a while, but if you see some error this might be because one of the extension we use has been removed from the store.
 Ask your manager to check that with you.